 - 1 tbsp ginger-garlic paste

 - 2 green chillies or use bird's eye chilies

 - 3-4 bay leaves

 - 2 tomatoes diced

 - ½ cup chopped fresh mint and coriander

-- 1 teaspoon red chili powder (Use Kashmiri red chilli powder for best results, it imparts colour and not much heat)
+- 1 tsp red chili powder Use Kashmiri red chilli powder for best results

 - 1 cup coconut milk